-Discusses educational programs throughout the county, and identifies changes that are needed for workforce development.
+Discusses educational and child care programs opportunities throughout the county, and identifies changes that are needed for workforce development.

 ECOS Strategy 7: Develop financing and governance systems to make the most efficient use of taxpayer dollars and reduce costs.

 Includes actions related to permit reform and reducing barriers to the creation of new businesses.